Kay Francis: Personal life

 Francis married three times, to James Dwight Francis (1922–1925); William Gaston (1925–1927); and Kenneth MacKenna (1931–1934).
 It was erroneously reported by Walter Winchell that her third had been to screenwriter John Meehan around 1929.
 She had affairs with Maurice Chevalier and Raven Freiherr von Barnekow.

 Her diaries, which are preserved along with her film-related material in an academic collection at Wesleyan University open to scholars and researchers, paint a picture of a woman whose personal life was often in disarray.
-She regularly socialized with gay men, one of whom, Anderson Lawler, was reportedly paid $10,000 by Warner Bros. to accompany her to Europe in 1934, to keep her out of mischief.
+She regularly socialized with gay men, one of whom, Anderson Lawler, was reportedly paid $10,000 by Warner Bros. to accompany her to Europe in 1934.

 In 1966, Francis was diagnosed with breast cancer and underwent a mastectomy, but the cancer had already spread.
 She died in 1968, aged 63.
-Anxious to be forgotten, she wanted neither services nor grave marker.
-Her body was immediately cremated, and according to her will her ashes were to be disposed of "how the undertaker sees fit."
+Her body was cremated per her request and according to her will her ashes were to be disposed of "how the undertaker sees fit."

 Having no living immediate family members, Francis left more than $1 million to The Seeing Eye, an organization in New Jersey, which trains guide dogs for the blind.